bit101/STProjectMaker-templates/README.md

 1. Clone or download this repository.

-2. Do one of the following:
+2. Do one of the following (3 or 4):

-2a.
-Copy the templates you want into wherever you have STProjectMaker looking for your templates.
+3. Either... copy the templates you want into wherever you have STProjectMaker looking for your templates.

-or

-2b.
-Change your `template_path` setting in STProjectMaker to point to wherever you just cloned this repo.
+4. Or... change your `template_path` setting in STProjectMaker to point to wherever you just cloned this repo.

-3. Add your own templates or customize those here.
+5. Add your own templates or customize those here.

-4. If you come up with a new tamplate that might be useful to others, send a pull request.
+6. If you come up with a new tamplate that might be useful to others, send a pull request.